DiosDuck/super-pomodoro-dev/README.md

     - if no settings are configured, a default set is placed instead
     - a normal pomodoro cycle is structured the following: work -> break -> work -> break... and at X ammount of work sessions a longer break will happen
     - for visual purpose, the number of current work sessions is stored and saved for the respective day, the next day the cycles gets reseted
+- profile page
+    - can be accessed after signing in
+    - there are three sections:
+        - profile details
+        - pomodor session history in the past 7 days
+        - edit user data buttons, which will trigger a dialog to pop up

+### Backend

+- APIs:
+    - all APIs are documented under `/api/doc` Swagger page
+- Commands:
+    - `app:pomodoro:cleaner`
+        - clear pomodoro sessions older than 8 days
+    - `app:token:cleaner`
+        - clear all tokens generated older than 24 hours, if unused register tokens then delete the respective unactive accounts